estebantechdev/dev-environment-setup/Practical Git.md

 Remember to prefix the branch name with either feature/, experiment/, or dev/ to maintain consistency with Git branch naming conventions.
 Additionally, feel free to customize the branch name further based on your project's naming conventions or personal preferences.

 -------------------------------------------------------->
-Paste public github file content on OpenAI's ChatGPT using prompts:
+Paste public github file content on OpenAI's ChatGPT using prompts
 -------------------------------------------------------->

 open https://github.com/estebanways/multiple-dev-container-vscode/blob/master/python-src/hello.py from estebaways